chabermehl/AuctionHouse/README.md

 ### Bank jar
 To run the bank application, run **java -jar Bank-group10.jar**.
+note: Bank-group10-old.jar is old version, don't use it.
 ### Agent jar
 To run the bank application, run **java -jar Agent-group10.jar**.
+note: Agent-group10-old.jar is old version, don't use it.
 ### AuctionHouse jar
 To run the bank application, run **java -jar AuctionHouse-group10.jar**.